fastrgv/WorldCupSokerban/README.md

 ## External Autosolvers
 There are three external autosolvers without time constraints, and larger memory constraints.
 There are many large or sparse puzzles the first two solvers cannot handle, but they are pretty good at solving the small dense ones.
-Hbox5 is the most capable.
+Hbox is the most capable.

 To run type:  [exeName puzzleFile LevelToSolve]